 Clinical Professional Registration

 In Canada, the process of registering as a social worker is under provincial jurisdiction.
 The British College of Social Workers (BCCSW) regulates the Social Work profession in BC.
 BCCSW has two classes of registration, the Registered Social Worker (RSW) and the Registered Clinical Social Worker (RCSW).
 As our MSW is an accredited program, and our curriculum offers three courses that meet the Colleges’ RCSW Clinical Course of Study requirement (SOCW 525, SOCW 551 and SOCW 554).
-Note: The SOCW 525 course is a part of the Foundational Track curriculum and not available in the Advanced Track.
-MSW Advanced Track students wishing to pursue this option in the future should consult directly with the BCCSW to determine if their BSW, or other prior course work in human development, may be applied to their course requirement.
+Note: The SOCW 525 course is a part of the Foundational Track curriculum.
+MSW Advanced Track students should have completed comparable coursework in their BSW.
+Students may wish to consult directly with the BCCSW to determine if their BSW, or other prior coursework in human development, may be applied to their course requirement.

 To learn more about becoming a registered clinical social worker in BC visit the BCCSW